reddit/baseplate.go/Style.md

 ## Import groups

-Group your imports into the following 3 groups, in that order, by blank lines:
+Group your imports into the following 3 groups, in that order, separated by blank lines:

 1. Standard library packages
 2. Third-party packages